 The surname Highle is derived from the place name Highly, originally Huggalea or Hugelei in Old English.
 It is located in Shropshire, and was listed in the Domesday Book in 1086 as held by Ralph de Mortimer.

 Early Origins of the Highle family

 The surname Highle was first found in Shropshire at Highley, today a large village and civil parish on the west bank of the River Severn.
 The village dates back to the Domesday Book of 1086 when it was first listed as Hughlei and literally meant "woodland clearing of a man called Hugga," from the Old English personal name + "leah."
 As far as the surname, the first record of the name was found in 1246 where it was listed simply as "Huggele."

 Early History of the Highle family

-Another 51 words (4 lines of text) covering the years 1327, 1377, 1573 and 1581 are included under the topic Early Highle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Highle research.
+Another 26 words (2 lines of text) covering the years 1327, 1377, 1573 and 1581 are included under the topic Early Highle History in all our PDF Extended History products and printed products wherever possible.

 Highle Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Highle has been recorded under many different variations, including Highley, Highley, Higford, Hiley, Heighly, Hyley and others.

 Early Notables of the Highle family (pre 1700)